 If your business is one that encourages (or endures) Halloween costumes for employees, it’s a good idea to establish some ground rules for what types of costumes employees should avoid.
 The key advice is what we describe as the “vampire rule of Halloween Costumes”: Some costumes that may seem appropriate for a nighttime adult party are way out of line in the light of day.
 Here’s our annual reminder of …

 The gory costume

-Violence and bloodshed before five p.m. are never good ideas, even if you’re dressed like a character from the Walking Dear.
+Violence and bloodshed before five p.m. are never good ideas, even if you’re dressed like a character from the Walking Dead.

 The political costume

-You can buy masks of Clinton or Trump, but here’s some advice: Don’t.
+You can buy President Trump masks, but here’s some advice: Don’t.
 Are you praising or mocking a particular political figure?
-Do you really want even more discussions of politics at a Halloween work break party?
-Perhaps it’s unavoidable in 2016, but try.
+Do you really want even more discussions about politics at work?

 The ripped-from-the-headlines costume